RepFocus - A Survey of the Reptiles of the World

 As opposed to the taxonomic checklists, the biodiversity statistics are not updated continuously.
 The compilation date for each checklist is indicated in each page.
 Consequently, discrepancies between the taxonomic checklists and the biodiversity statistics may occur.

-The Literature section includes bibliographies of all reptile genera, families, and higher categories, as well as of all countries and many other regions of the world.
+The Literature section includes bibliographies of all genera (incl. most species), families, and higher categories, as well as of all countries and many other regions of the world.
 Subject literature lists are in preparation.
-The bulk of the bibliography relates to taxonomy and distribution, but also publications dealing with natural history, conservation, captive maintenance, etc. have been included, making RepFocus a valuable tool, not just for researchers, but also for other dedicated naturalists, conservationists, NGOs, zoo staff, etc. The bibliography currently includes more than 119,000 references, which makes RepFocus the most extensive bibliography of reptiles ever compiled in a single publication.
+The bulk of the bibliography relates to taxonomy and distribution, but also publications dealing with natural history, conservation, captive maintenance, etc. have been included, making RepFocus a valuable tool, not just for researchers, but also for other dedicated naturalists, conservationists, NGOs, zoo staff, etc. The bibliography currently includes more than 120,000 references with more to come, which makes RepFocus the most extensive bibliography of reptiles ever compiled in a single publication.

 The Literature section will be updated under "Recent updates" (link above), but will only be integrated into the individual relevant bibliographies at a less frequent rate.
-The first comprehensive update process since the 2019 launch is currently on-going.
+The first comprehensive, integrated update process since the 2019 launch is currently on-going.
 The compilation date for each bibliography will be noted.

 The Amphibian section is not nearly as extensive as the reptile section, the main subject of this website.
 The section includes lists of all amphibian families and genera, but currently serves mainly as a photo gallery.